Last updated on June 12, 2025

 Pack Leader | Illustration by Rudy Siswanto

-Whilst there’s much discussion over whether this is a good or a bad thing, and I’ve already covered how this will impact Limited play in a separate article, today we’re going to look over what, exactly, the difference between Draft Boosters and Play Boosters are.
+While there’s much discussion over whether this is a good or a bad thing, and I covered how play boosters impact Limited play in a separate article, today we look at what exactly the differences are between draft boosters and play boosters.

 The Difference Between Play and Draft Boosters